mlneeru/RBITesting/frontend/README.md

 1. Run `npm install` or `yarn`
 2. Run `npm start` or `yarn start`
 3. Open your browser to [localhost:3000](http://localhost:3000)

+## IMPORTANT NOTE REGARDING CORS ISSUE LOCALLY

+To fix Cross-Origin Resource Sharing (CORS) issue and test locally, please run this command, open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security

+DO NOT USE THIS ON STAGE OR PRODUCTION.

 ## General Guidelines